ItaiAxelrad/hurricane-forecast-verification/README.md

 ### Forecasting Methods

-There have been tremendous attempts by the North American Oceanic and Atmospheric Administration (NOAA) to improve hurricane forecasts in the United States.
+There have been great attempts by the North American Oceanic and Atmospheric Administration (NOAA) to improve hurricane forecasts in the United States.
 In 2009, NOAA formulated an interagency collaborative program in order to increase the accuracy of hurricane forecasts in the Atlantic Basin of the United States.
 This program, called the Hurricane Forecast Improvement Program (HFIP) set a goal of an error reduction in track and intensity forecasting by 20% in 2014, and a 50% reduction by 2019.
 HFIP has been relying on its own data, other agencies, and the scientific community at large in order to meet this goal (NOAA, 2017).

 #### Ensembles